Cryptonomics, a term coined by John Jack Zwick, refers to “the economic and mathematical laws of cryptocurrency.”

-Its intuitive UI enables users to view all the data you require in an organized manner.
+Its intuitive UI enables users to view all the required data in an organised manner.
 Atomic Pay is implemented in over 1,700 merchants across the globe and serves as an ideal payment crypto gateway.

-It can be used for shopping in physical stores and includes an API integration that can generate its own payment invoice in a matter of seconds.
+It can be used for shopping in physical stores and includes an API integration that can generate its payment invoice in seconds.

 Bitcoin Cash Register